eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

 [austral]: https://austral-lang.org/

-In my [last post][intro] introducing the language I went over what linear types are, how they work, and the rules that characterize them In this post I'll explain linear types from another perspective: the compiler's point of view.
+In my [last post][intro], I introduced the language and went over what linear types are, how they work, and the rules that characterize them.
+In this post, I'll explain linear types from another perspective: the compiler's point of view.
 That is, how does the Austral compiler actually enforce the linearity rules?